-B. The Honor Code and the MAC Program
+A. The Student Code of Conduct and the MAC Program

-UNC Kenan-Flagler is not only a collection of faculty members, staff members, and students; it is a community striving for academic and professional excellence.
-The Honor Code describes the minimum standards of conduct that each member of the community should expect from one another.
+UNC Kenan-Flagler is not only a collection of faculty members, staff members, and students; it is a community of colleagues striving for academic and professional excellence.
+The Student Code of Conduct describes the minimum standards of conduct that each member of the community should expect from one another.

 Violations of those minimum standards will be addressed and, where appropriate, sanctions will be imposed; however, UNC Kenan-Flagler community members are held to an even higher standard of maintaining mutual respect and care for each other.
-Past community members have always been cognizant of the fact that they represent UNC Kenan-Flagler.
-MAC students are responsible for maintaining the school's professional image.
+Kenan-Flagler students are responsible for the following: